Agents¶

 PVC access mode |

-The volume name inside the pod spec is workspace.
-Init containers that need to pre-seed the workspace (e.g. config adapters) should mount it explicitly by this name:
+The volume is named workspace in the pod spec.
+Init containers that need to pre-seed it should mount it by that name.

 initContainers: